- The tutor who helps you with your grades

 The web designer who creates your site

 The idea that you should need a web designer as a job applicant can seem ludicrous at first.
-But, you’d be surprised to know that a different approach can prove more successful than a traditional CV.
-Indeed, the story of Nina from Airbnb has become an overnight hit that shows the full potential of a personal website.
+But, you’d be surprised to know that a different approach can prove more successful than a traditional cv. indeed, the story of Nina from Airbnb has become an overnight hit that shows the full potential of a personal website.
 Nina became a member on Airbnb in 2013 and immediately fell in love with the company.
 However, by 2015, she had tried many strategies to attract the attention of the company and failed to receive a positive response.
 Therefore, with the help of a web designer, she launched her personal website that introduced not only her enthusiasm for Airbnb but also some of the research work she’s been doing.
-Ninan’s work not only got her an interview with Airbnb but she also got noticed by a load of other big brands, including UpWork where she landed a job.
-The lesson here is clear: create new and exciting content that will get you noticed.
+Ninan’s work not only got her an

 The theatre coach who helps you with your anxiety